-The Banacos Academic Center has registered 193 students with ADHD and many more who have been diagnosed with some aspect of executive functioning difficulties.
+The LD Program has over 140 students diagnosed with ADHD and many more have been diagnosed with some aspect of executive functioning difficulties.
 Executive functions are the processes that occur in our brain that help us to plan, organize, focus, and control our actions.
 Dr. Thomas Brown, an expert on ADHD/Executive Functioning, describes 6 ways executive functioning works in our brains to help us finish the tasks we need to do.